 I am a novelist, screenwriter, technical writer, and author of nonfiction books.
 My most recent works are Dark Signals, Erwin’s Law, and Jump.
-Dark Signals, a Vietnam War memoir, is drawn from my days as a radio operator aboard a U.S. Navy destroyer in the Tonkin Gulf and South China Sea.
+Dark Signals, a Vietnam War memoir, is drawn from my days as a radio operator aboard a U.S. Navy destroyer in the Tonkin Gulf and South China Sea during 1964 and 1965.
 Erwin’s Law is a detective novel; a retired mystery book reviewer named Erwin Tennyson is the investigator.
 And Jump is an experimental novella that focuses on some after-effects of PTSD.
 I also have written two books of poetry: Anchoring and Waiting for Water (available used in paperback on Amazon).

-Previously, I worked as a photojournalist for a number of newspapers and magazines.
+Previously, I was a photojournalist for a number of newspapers and magazines.
 I also spent about 15 years in software development, working primarily as a technical writer but also doing some programming.

 For more information, see my LinkedIn profile.

 NOTE: I am not paid by publishers to review and tout their books.
 And I do not guarantee to publish a review about a particular book.
 If I do not like a book, I will not review it here.
 Writing a book requires significant time, effort, and expense, and I will not trash someone else’s writing.
 My goal here is to provide what I hope is an honest assessment and provide useful information to readers seeking particular types of books.
 Sometimes I offer a few critical comments, but mostly, I try to provide useful information that can help a reader decide to purchase a book–or not.

 I receive sample copies from publishers, and I am under no obligation to publish reviews of any of those books.
 Indeed, I review only the books that I want to review, and I try to assess how well I think the books meet the goals set forth by their writers.